Photo above: The Branch Davidians’ “Mount Carmel Center,”

 In the United States, according to historian Kate Bowler, the prosperity gospel was formed from the intersection of three different ideologies: Pentecostalism (a person’s direct experience of God), New Thought, and “an American gospel of pragmatism, individualism, and upward mobility”.
 (See our entry for “New Thought” earlier in this Essay.)

-The American Prosperity Gospel was promoted by Andrew Carnegie’s 1889 article, “The Gospel of Wealth” and Reverend Russell Conwell‘s famous sermon, “Acres of Diamonds” (1900-1025), in which Conwell equated poverty with sin and asserted that anyone could become rich through hard work.
+The American Prosperity Gospel was promoted by the steel magnate and philanthropist Andrew Carnegie’s 1889 article, “The Gospel of Wealth” and Reverend Russell Conwell‘s famous sermon, “Acres of Diamonds” (1900-1025), in which Conwell equated poverty with sin and asserted that anyone could become rich through hard work.

 Note: Interestingly, there is also a “prosperity gospel” in modern Hinduism.
 (See Professor Stephen Prothero’s book, God Is Not One: The Eight Religions that Run the World, 2010, Harper One, p.
 153.)